ARPA-SIMC/WeatherGenerator/WG2D/TestWG2D/readme.txt

-This is the version 1.0 of the weahter generator 2D of Arpae.
+This is the user interface of the weather generator 2D of Arpae.
-The main body of the algorithm is the translation of the Mulgets weahter generator from Matlab to C/C++ programming language.
+The main body of the algorithm is the translation of the Mulgets weather generator from Matlab to C/C++ programming language.
 The algorithm is totally open.
 A simple interface is provided in order to test the software.

 Input:

-1) the subfolder inputData harbours 10 input weahter files.
+1) the subfolder inputData harbours 10 input weather files.
 Format file .txt
-2) the first lines of main.cpp must be modified in order to insert your parameters for simulations.
+2) the first lines of main.cpp must be modified in order to insert the parameters of your simulations.
-Parameters are divided from the rest of the code.
+Input parameters are divided from the rest of the code.

-run:
+Copmutation:
 the only five functions which must be called to run the weather generator are
     WG2D.initializeData;
     WG2D.setObservedData;